nicbou/markdown-notes/readme.md

 4. Sync the database with `python manage.py syncdb`.
 5. Run the server with `python manage.py runserver`.

+###Deployment tools

+A crude tool for automatic deployments is available.
+Install `forever` (`npm install -g forever`) and run `forever start webhooks.js` to have the server redeploy every time there is activity on the GitHub repo.

+`deploy.sh` will pull code from the git repository, sync the database, collect static files and minimize them before restarting the server.
+It is used by `webhooks.js`, but can also be called manually.

 ##Get involved

 You can contribute to Markdown Notes by looking at the submitted issues and sending pull requests with your fixes.